JamesAmato/cmb-ml/README.md

 ## Documentation

   - [ ] Citations/references for CMBNNCS, Petroff, PyILC, PySM3, CMB Summer Camp
+  - [ ] In what way does CMBNNCS fail when 545, 857 detectors included?

 ## To do (Make Simulations)